ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/javascript-support.markdown

-* In this sample, we pass [PatchByQueryOperation](../../../document-extensions/timeseries/client-api/operations/patch#patchbyqueryoperation) a script that runs a document query and removes the HeartRate time series from matching documents.
+* In this sample, we pass [PatchByQueryOperation](../../../document-extensions/timeseries/client-api/operations/patch#patchbyqueryoperation) a script that runs a document query and deletes the HeartRate time series from matching documents.
-   {CODE TS_region-PatchByQueryOperation-Remove-From-Multiple-Docs@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}
+   {CODE TS_region-PatchByQueryOperation-Delete-From-Multiple-Docs@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}

 {PANEL/}